 A standard DB-9F or 4 pin power connector/communication (female) connector is needed for TTL communications.
 Power may also be supplied via this connector if desired.
 A PC is not to be used when TTL communication is established via a direct com port.
 One modification is required for TTL.
-The jumps must be removed from the RS232 selection and placed on the TTL selection.
+The RS232 selection jumpers must be removed and placed on the TTL selection jumpers.